simbav911/dart-naujas-btcz.rock/content/en/news/2022-02-03-bitcoinz-is-listed-in-whitebit.md

 image: "/images/news/whitebit_listing_02-400x250.jpg"
 ---

-BITCOINZ is now listed in WhiteBIT!
+BITCOINZ is now listed inWhiteBIT!

 One of the top35 exchanges with more than half a billion $ daily volume, presence in 190+ countries, 2 million users and  400 trading pairs.

 Congratulations to all the Community members that helped to make this happen.

-You can now... read more
+You can now register in WhiteBIT exchange usingthis invitationfrom the BITCOINZ Community.